Providing information, training, instruction or supervision for workers

 - if the training/instruction should be paper, audio-visual or computer-based (including using tablets or smartphones)

-- if there are relevant formal qualifications your workers could obtain (eg unit standards from NZQA)
+- if there are relevant formal qualifications your workers could obtain (for example unit standards from NZQA)

 - how you will get your workers to show they understand

-- how you could provide daily reminders of safe work practices (eg SOPs, posters or flash cards summarising the key points kept at work stations, toolbox meetings) once the formal training is completed.
+- how you could provide daily reminders of safe work practices (for example SOPs, posters or flash cards summarising the key points kept at work stations, toolbox meetings) once the formal training is completed.

 Think about how to tell the providers of the training/instruction/ supervision what it must cover